guideline-tech/subroutine/README.md

 end
 ```

-With ops, your controllers are essentially just connections between routes, operations, and templates.
+With ops, your controllers are essentially just connections between routes, operations, and whatever you use to build responses.

 ```ruby
 class UsersController < ::Api::Controller